dustinpfister/blog_posts/_posts/threejs-buffer-geometry-morph-attributes.md

 <!-- more -->

-## More Attributes of buffer geometry and what to know first
+## Morph Attributes of buffer geometry and what to know first

+This is a blog post on more attributes of buffer geometry objects in the javaScript library known as threejs.
+If you are fairly new to threejs this post my prove to be a little too advanced as there is a whole lot to be aware of before getting into this sort of thing.
+For one thing there is knowing a thing or two about what buffer attributes of buffer geometry objects are to begin with.
+So in this section I will be writing about a few quick key things that you might want to read up a bit more on before counting to read the rest of thing post.

 ### Source code is also up on Github